Injured toddler's future waits on Trump policy

 In 2014, when Dilbireen's mother, Flosa Khalaf, was pregnant with him, ISIS attacked their village.
 They're Yazidis, part of a small community living around Mount Sinjar in Iraq.
 The United States declared last year that ISIS committed genocide against the Yazidis.

 Dilbireen's family fled their home to escape the bloodshed.
 The young family found shelter among other displaced Yazidis in a refugee camp, where Dilbireen was born on January 4, 2015.
-A year later, around Dilbireen's first birthday, a fire sparked by a malfunctioning gas heater set his crib ablaze.
+A year later, around Dilbireen's first birthday, a fires sparked by a malfunctioning gas heater set his crib ablaze.
 Flosa was baking bread outside when her baby's crib went up in flames, and people nearby rushed to his aid.

 Dilbireen was severely burned on his face and feet, but a blanket protected the rest of his body from harm.

-Note: This story has been updated on February 5 to reflect the status of the family's travel restriction to the United States.